mjkwon2021/CAT-Net/README.md

 ##### 1. Prepare datasets.
 Obtain datasets you want to use for training.

-You can download tampCOCO and compRAISE datasets on [[Google Drive Link]](https://drive.google.com/drive/folders/1WO-e_01NmTdKmZbHyWlKVjE5Fsey8jQO?usp=sharing).
+You can download tampCOCO datasets on [[Baiduyun Link]](https://pan.baidu.com/s/1n9nN6cB0FGxsl6VH53CRwQ?pwd=ycft).

 Note that tampCOCO consists of four datasets: cm_COCO, sp_COCO, bcm_COCO (=CM RAISE), bcmc_COCO (=CM-JPEG RAISE).

 Also note that compRAISE is an alias of JPEG RAISE in the journal paper.

 You are allowed to use the datasets for research purpose only.

+[6 Aug 2022 update] Now the link changed from Google Drive to Baiduyun. compRAISE can be easily created by just JPEG compressing RAISE.

 Set training and validation set configuration in Splicing/data/data_core.py.